peterhorsley/Unity3D.Authentication.Example/README.md

 * You must then move Newtonsoft.Json.dll from Assets/UnityPackages/JsonNet/ to the same location as your OidcClient binaries.
 * Add link.xml and mcs.rsp files to your Assets folder.

+## Unity Scene configuration

+* It's important to note that the iOS and Android specific browser handling uses Unity's UnitySendMessage() function to notify the C# code of auth replies:

+UnitySendMessage("SignInCanvas", "OnAuthReply", queryString);

+So it's expected that your sign-in scene has a GameObject called SignInCanvas that has a script attached with  function OnAuthReply, as demonstrated in the example scene in this repo.

 ## iOS support

 * Derive an objective-c class from UnityAppController to handle auth redirects (see OAuthUnityAppController.mm).